Reading Reflections Quizzes

 To Siri With Love Homework: Autism and Technology

 Due Thursday, October 11.
 In the To Siri With Love reading, Judith Newman describes ways that technology can be a useful tool for people on the autism spectrum.
-Now that you met your HARP student, design a technology tool that might be helpful to them.
+Now that you met your HARP student, in teams of two, prototype a technology tool that might be helpful to them.
 The tool can be an app on one of their devices, or it might be an interactive installation, or any other sort of technology tool you can imagine.
 You don’t need to know how to build it, just imagine what it might be, how it might work, and why it would be of use to your HARP student.

 In this case, we are looking for you to do a bit of brainstorming, and then write no more than a page about what the tool would be and why it would be useful for your particular HARP student.
-Then sketch out the user experience, how would the HARP student interact with the tool?
-What is the first thing they encounter?
-What happens if they tap a button or interact in a particular way?
-You can do this on paper or use any of the tools you are familiar with for creating a user flow.
-The grade will be based on a 10 point scale using the following rubric:

 1 point: In your description and design, did you consider the interests of your HARP student?